 The trumpet signal, called Hejnał Mariacki or St. Mary’s Trumpet Call, is a traditional five-note Polish anthem, played since the 14th century to signal the opening and closing of city gates at dawn and dusk, or to warn of fires and other dangers, such as enemy attacks.

 According to legend, during the Mongol siege of Krakow (which occurred in the 13th century), a sentry blew his trumpet from the top of the tower of St. Mary’s Basilica (the first version, which was destroyed by the Mongols and later rebuilt as it appears today) to warn of the enemy’s arrival, but was killed before completing the melody.
 This is why the Hejnał Mariacki is abruptly interrupted today when the trumpeter plays it.

 Today St. Mary’s Trumpet Call is an element of Polish culture, it was also played on the battlefields (for example after the victory of the Battle of Monte Cassino, in World War II) or after the death of Pope John Paul II.

-It is played every hour, from the highest tower of St. Mary’s Basilica hourly, towards the traditional 4 directions: for the King (towards Wawel Hill), for citizens (towards Market Square), for travelers (towards Barbican ) and for the Mayor (towards City Hall or Bishop’s Palace on Kanonicza Street).
+It is played every hour, from the highest tower of St. Mary’s Basilica hourly, towards the traditional 4 directions: for the King (towards Wawel Hill), for citizens (towards Market Square), for travelers (towards the Krakow Barbican) and for the Mayor (towards City Hall or Bishop’s Palace on Kanonicza Street).
 After playing, the trumpeter waves at the people in the square who are expected to wave back.

 St. Mary’s Basilica Trumpet Call at noon is broadcast live on Polish National Radio 1, throughout Poland and the rest of the world.